Thomasims/TeardownUMF/README.md

 - Place `mods` and `hook_modloader.bat` next to teardown.exe (C:\Program Files (x86)\Steam\steamapps\common\Teardown)
 - Run `hook_modloader.bat` to patch the default scripts

-To install a mod, place its folder in the `mods` folder and add the name in `mods/mods.lua`
+To install a mod, place its folder in the `mods` folder and run `hook_modloader.bat`

 # Creating mods